anderspkd/secure-computation-library/README.md

 after the build command.
 By default, headers are install in `usr/local/include` and the shared library in `/usr/local/lib`.
 This location can be controlled by setting the `CMAKE_INSTALL_PREFIX` accordingly.

+Support for Elliptic Curves can be disabled (and thus remove the need to have gmp installed) by passing `-DWITH_EC=OFF` to cmake.

 # Using SCL